-RISKS: Equity securities are subject to price and market fluctuations.
-Investments in small capitalization companies may involve a higher degree of risk and volatility than investments in larger, more established companies.
-Investments in foreign securities are subject to certain risks of overseas investing, including currency fluctuations and changes in social, political and economic conditions, which could result in significant market fluctuations.
+RISKS: The Portfolio invests in equity securities, which are subject to price and market fluctuations.
+Mid-cap stocks may be more volatile than large-cap stocks.
+Foreign investments are subject to special risks, including currency fluctuations, and political, social and economic uncertainties, which could increase volatility.
 These risks are magnified in emerging markets.
 Emerging market countries tend to have economic, political and legal systems that are less developed and are less stable than those of more developed countries.
-The Portfolio may use derivatives, such as options and futures, which can be illiquid, may disproportionately increase losses, and have a potentially large impact on Portfolio performance.
 The market values of securities or other assets will fluctuate, sometimes sharply and unpredictably, due to changes in general market conditions, overall economic trends or events, governmental actions or intervention, actions taken by the U.S. Federal Reserve or foreign central banks, market disruptions caused by trade disputes or other factors, political developments, armed conflicts, economic sanctions and countermeasures in response to sanctions, major cybersecurity events, investor sentiment, the global and domestic effects of a pandemic, and other factors that may or may not be related to the issuer of the security or other asset.
-Please see the Portfolio's prospectus for a more complete discussion of these and other risks and the Portfolio's investment strategies.
+Please see the Portfolio's investment strategies.